-The exact cause of atopic dermatitis, or eczema, is unknown, although but it typically occurs in families with atopic diseases (atopic dermatitis, asthma and allergies) pointing to a genetic component.
-In the past few years, mutations in the gene for filaggrin protein which is important in building a healthy skin barrier have been described in some patients with atopic dermatitis.
+The exact cause of eczema, or atopic dermatitis, is unknown although it typically occurs in families with atopic diseases (atopic dermatitis, asthma and allergies) pointing to a genetic component.
+In the past few years, mutations in the gene for filaggrin protein which is important in building a healthy skin barrier have been described in some patients with eczema.
 These patients appear to have atopic dermatitis that is earlier in onset, more severe and persistent and associated with asthma and allergic sensitization.
 Patients can have specific or unique triggers that make their eczema flare and these include irritants, allergens, infectious agents and emotional factors.

-Research suggests that atopic dermatitis and other atopic diseases are genetically determined.
-This means that you are more likely to have atopic dermatitis, food allergies, asthma and/or hayfever if your parents or other family members have ever had atopic dermatitis.
+Research suggests that genes are the determining causes of eczema and other atopic diseases.
+This means that you are more likely to have atopic dermatitis, food allergies, asthma and/or hayfever if your parents or other family members have ever had eczema.

 Lack Certain Proteins

-Recent studies have shown that some patients with atopic dermatitis lack proteins that are important for a normal skin barrier.
+Recent studies have shown that some patients with eczema lack proteins that are important for a normal skin barrier.
 Allergens, irritants and bacterial toxins can penetrate the abnormal skin barrier and trigger an immune response.

-There are several risk factors for the condition that are not under a patient's control, including:
+There are several risk factors for the atopic dermatitis that are not under a patient's control, including:

 A family history of the disease